Yepoleb/gogextract/README.md

 # GOG Extract

-Script for extracting the data from GOG Linux installers.
+Script for unpacking GOG Linux installers.

 Explanation of how it works is in my [blog post].